jonasced/dotfiles/README.md

 #### Inspecting code
 K (uppercase) opens documentation of variable/function/class etc.

+#### Tabpage
+The number in the top right is tabs!
+See tabpage for info

 #### Jumps
 Jumps in neovim!
 Use CTRL-] to jump to definition, CTRL-O for older and CTRL-I for newer in jump list.
 See jump list with :ju